 Flexible Plastic

 I like the Purple pillow, which is made of a type of flexible plastic grid that some very sensitive folks have reported to be safe and tolerable.
-I really like that it’s cleanable.
+I really like that it’s easily cleanable.

 Polyester